SE::Google::Suggest - Google Search Suggestion Scraper

 ...

-Dumping results in JSON
+Dump results to JSON

-{"suggests":["buy essay online","buy essay cheap","buy essay uk","buy essays online no plagiarism","buy essay papers","buy essay online reviews","buy essays reddit","buy essay friend"],"totalcount":8}
+[{"suggests":["buy essay online","buy essay cheap","buy essay uk","buy essays online no plagiarism","buy essay papers","buy essay online reviews","buy essays reddit","buy essay friend"],"totalcount":8}]

 To make the "Initial text" and "Final text" options available in the Task Editor, you need to activate "More options".